Community-Engaged Learning

 • Environmental Health: Students research potential environmental sources of illness, such as harmful agents in air, water, food and soil, and propose solutions.

-• HOPES Student-Run Free Clinic: Students work in various capacities at this free clinic run by EVMS students.
+• HOPES Student-Run Free Clinic: Students work in various capacities at this free clinic run by students.

 • Medical Educators of Sexual Health (MESH): Trained Medical and Health Professions students deliver comprehensive and developmentally appropriate sexual health education to 13-17 year olds in Hampton Roads.